happner/tracey/Readme.md

 ##Security considerations

-*although tracey is made to run tests as throw-away items, she may be handling proprietry code, if you are testing private repos, make sure your tracey server is secure!*
+*although tracey is made to run jobs for downloaded repos as throw-away items, she may be handling proprietry code, if you are testing private repos, make sure your tracey server is secure!*
 - tracey uses github tokens in her configuration to do things (access repos and webhooks) - the token is in the .tracey.yml file, as a token can in some cases be as powerful as a github user - take due precautions and look after your tokens.
 - tracey also resets permissions on the tracey_job_folder and tracey_queue_folder to 777 - the entire repo is cloned to the job folder during a test run, and so if it is proprietory production code - be aware that anyone with access to the tracey server will be able to see the code.
 - the github hook listener does not listen on an SSL channel, and expects posts from github to be over normal http.
 I would just use a domain with a [free cloudflare account](https://www.cloudflare.com/plans/) to remedy this.